Subscribe to email updates about the fish passage at dams strategic analysis.

 Feedback and public review of the strategic analysis

-The public was invited to comment on this strategic analysis until October 16, 2017.
+The public was invited to comment on this strategic analysis from August 29, 2017 to October 16, 2017.
+A summary of public comments and department responses is included in the final strategic analysis.
 Thanks to all who commented!

 Strategic analysis process

 A strategic analysis evaluates factual information to inform policies and approaches for contentious resource issues.
 This process is outlined in Chapter NR 150, Wis.
 Adm.
 Code.

 The purpose of the analysis is to inform future discussions and decisions.